How to Purchase a Diamond Engagement Ring

 She will be wearing this ring every day of your married life.
 It will need to go with everything from jeans to evening wear.
 If you're uncertain about her diamond shape preference, it's sensible to stick to the classics, such as a round or square shape.
 They became classics because they appeal to most people most of the time.

 Certain shapes pair more successfully with other shapes in multi-stone rings.
 Round, oval and marquise shapes work well sitting side-by-side.
 Pear and heart shapes are more challenging.

 A diamond’s cutting style refers to its facet arrangement, rather than its shape.
-Round-shaped diamonds, for example, are cut in the brilliant style − an arrangement of 57 or 58 facets designed to maximize the diamond’s sparkle and minimize the appearance of inclusions.
-The fewer the facets, the more visible any inclusions will be, so a cutting style such as a step cut (a.k.a. emerald cut), for example, requires higher clarity in the diamond.
+Round-shaped diamonds, for example, are cut in the brilliant style − an arrangement of 57 or 58 facets designed to maximise the diamond’s sparkle and minimise the appearance of inclusions.
+The fewer the facets, the more visible any inclusions will be, so a cutting style such as a step cut (a.k.a. an emerald cut), for example, requires higher clarity in the diamond.